 - What other elements can you include in the scene?
 Look at everything else in the scene and determine if it distracts from the subject or enhances it.

 Next, choose between the golden spiral and the phi grid.
-You can’t contort a straight object to fit inside a spiral, so if your scene has great leading lines, try the phi grid.
+You can’t contort a straight object to fit inside a spiral, so if your scene has great leading lines, try the grid.

-The golden ratio is considered a more advanced version of the Rule of Thirds, but it’s still okay to call on the Rule of Thirds again.
+The golden ratio is a more advanced version of the Rule of Thirds, but it’s still okay to call on the Rule of Thirds again.
 If the scene works best with that composition technique, use it!

-Step 3: Imagine the overlay and shoot
+Step 3: Imagine the Overlay and Shoot

 Imagining a complex spiral aligned over your photo can be tricky at first.
 If you simplify the concept, it’s a bit easier to manage.